• The Royal Logistic Corps

 158 Regiment

-158 Regiment, part of 102 Operational Sustainment Brigade, is a modern and diverse Army Reserve Transport Regiment.
+East Midlands and East of England Logistic Regiment.
+158 Regiment, part of 102 Operational Sustainment Brigade, is a modern and diverse Army reserve transport regiment.
 Its role is to provide logistic support to 1 Aviation Brigade Combat Team through general transport, fuel and bulk liquid transport and a supply capability, ensuring their Apache aircraft have what they need to keep flying.

 • 201 Squadron - Bedford and Luton